sugarac/Android-Tutorials-Summary/javascript-notes.md

 15. JavaScript does NOT support associative arrays

 16. An object literal is a list of zero or more pairs of **property names **and **associated values **of an object, enclosed in curly braces
-     An object in JavaScript is a hash.
+     An object in JavaScript is a **hash**.
 An object's properties are its hash keys.

 17. Undefined may not be null；You cannot overload a function；Undeclared variables are global